Recovery Solutions for Large Storage Systems

 Today's storage technology encompasses all sorts of storage media.
 These could include Write Once Read Many (WORM) systems, tape library systems and virtual tape library systems.
 Over the past few years, SAN and NAS systems have provided excellent reliability.
 What is the difference between the two?

-- SAN (Storage Area Network)units can be massive cabinets – some with 240 hard drives in them!
+- SAN (Storage Area Network) units can be massive cabinets - some with 240 hard drives in them!
 These large 50+ Terabyte storage systems are doing more than just powering up hundreds of drives.
-These systems are incredibly powerful data warehouses that have versatile software utilities behind them to manage multiple arrays, various storage architecture configurations and provide constant system monitoring
+These systems are incredibly powerful data warehouses that have versatile software utilities behind them to manage multiple arrays, various storage architecture configurations and provide constant system monitoring.

-In the past, large-scale storage were out reach for small businesses.
+In the past, large-scale storage was out of reach for small businesses.
 Serial ATA (SATA) hard disk drive-based SAN systems have become a cost-effective way of providing large amounts of storage space.
-These array units also offer virtual tape backup systems – literally RAID arrays that are presented as tape machines; thereby removing the tape media element completely.
+These array units also offer virtual tape backup systems - literally RAID arrays that are presented as tape machines; thereby removing the tape media element completely.

 Other storage technologies such as iSCSI, DAS (Direct Attached Storage), Near-Line Storage (data that is attached to removable media), and CAS (Content Attached Storage) are all methods for providing data availability.
 Storage architects know that just having a 'backup' is not enough.